arzyabl/portfolio-arzy/docs/assignments/needfinding.md

 - Do you use social media and if so, how?
 - Do you find anything particularly beneficial or useful about that particular platform?
 - How do you gain knowledge about religion?
 In person, online?
-- Share your experience with women-ony Muslim gatherings.Is it hard to find them and why?
+- Share your experience with women-only Muslim gatherings.
+Is it hard to find them and why?
 What the interactions are like?

 I wanted to give open-ended prompts to the interviewees in case they discover domains I haven’t considered and followed with more specific questions to gain more insights.